 Dr Irene Skovgaard Smith holds a PhD from Copenhagen Business School, Denmark, an MSc and BSc in Social Anthropology from University of Copenhagen, Denmark, and an MA in International Human Resource Management from London Metropolitan University, UK.

-Irene’s research career to date is broad and varied, as she has carried out a range of qualitative research projects both in academic and applied contexts.
-Her PhD was an ethnographic study of management consultants and their interactions and relations with managers and employees in client organisations in the context of change.
+Irene's research career to date is broad and varied, as she has carried out a range of qualitative research projects both in academic and applied contexts.
+Her PhD was an ethnographic study of management consultants and their interactions with managers and employees in client organisations in the context of change projects.

 Mainly in the areas of Organisational behaviour and Organisational change.

 Salverda, T. and Skovgaard-Smith, I. (forthcoming).
 Attribution and contestation: Relations between elites and other social groups.
 Critique of Anthropology.

 Skovgaard-Smith, I. and Poulfelt, F. (2017).
 Imagining 'non-nationality': Cosmopolitanism as a source of identity and belonging.
 Human Relations

 Skovgaard-Smith, I. (2017).
 How European academics are feeling about life in Britain a year after the Brexit vote.
 The Conversation, 22 June.